Honda is powering a project track day car with its MotoGP-derived four-cylinder engine from the exclusive RC213V-S sportsbike.

 It’s called the Honda Project 2&4 and all we can see is this teaser photo, although the full car will be unveiled at the Frankfurt Motor Show in September.

-Like KTM’s tram-day X-Bow, it is expected to be an open-cockpit car of either three or four wheels, to give the driver an open-air motorcycle feel.
+Like KTM’s track-day X-Bow, it is expected to be an open-cockpit car of either three or four wheels, to give the driver an open-air motorcycle feel.

 The project is the result of a company-wide creative competition between all of the automaker’s global design studios.